Skip to content

 drink water

-Drink water, Water is essential and vital to human life and is involved in practically all functions of the human body.
+Drink water.
+Water is essential to human life and is involved in practically all human body functions.
 Between about 55% to about 78% of your body is made of water.
-Newborn babies are about 78% water, a year-old baby is 65%, adult men are about 60% and adult women are about 55%.
+Newborn babies account for about 78% of water, a year-old baby is 65%, adult men are about 60%, and adult women are about 55%.
 Your brain is made up of 73% water, and so is your heart.
-Your bones are 31% water, muscles and kidneys are 79% and your skin is 64%.
+Your bones are 31% water, muscles and kidneys are 79%, and your skin is 64%.

-How many water bottles a day?
-Drinking enough water each day is crucial for many reasons: to regulate body temperature, keep joints lubricated, prevent infections, deliver nutrients to cells, and keep organs functioning properly.
+How many water bottles should you drink daily?
+Drinking enough water each day is crucial for many reasons: it regulates body temperature, keeps joints lubricated, prevents infections, delivers nutrients to cells, and keeps organs functioning properly.
 Being well-hydrated also improves sleep quality, cognition, and mood.

-Every day we lose body water and this must be replenished constantly, Water inputs should match water outputs.
-In this way, we ensure that all physiological systems are working properly, strengthen our immune system and avoid disease.
+Every day, we lose body water, which must be replenished constantly.
+Water inputs should match water outputs.
+In this way, we ensure that all physiological systems are working properly, strengthen our immune system, and avoid disease.

-With water, we remove waste from our body, regulate our body heat, and transport vitamins, minerals, and other nutrients through the body.
+Water removes waste from the body, regulates body heat, and transports vitamins, minerals, and other nutrients through the body.

 What is hydration? hydration vs dehydration?